MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Related Work

 \subsection{VLMs for Action Selection}

-Translating the semantic understanding capabilities of VLMs into precise control signals is a core challenge in embodied intelligence.
+Translating the semantic understanding capabilities of VLMs into precise decision-making is a core challenge in embodied intelligence.
 Early approaches predominantly adopted end-to-end imitation learning, utilizing CNNs or recurrent neural networks (RNNs) to map raw pixels directly to actions~\cite{codevilla2018end, bansal2018chauffeurnet}.
 While efficient, these methods suffer from a ``black-box'' nature, lacking the causal reasoning required to generalize across unseen scenes~\cite{codevilla2019exploring}.
-Recently, the paradigm has shifted towards VLMs, such as PaLM-E~\cite{driess2023palm} and RT-2~\cite{zitkovich2023rt}, which leverage vast parameters for open-ended planning and reasoning~\cite{huang2022inner, yao2022react, huang2023voxposer}.
-Despite their strong generalization, large-scale VLMs face significant hurdles in real-world deployment: their prohibitive computational overhead and high inference latency obstruct real-time closed-loop control, while their open-ended generation mechanism poses risks of hallucination and safety violations~\cite{vemprala2023chatgpt, wake2023chatgpt}.
+Recently, the paradigm has shifted towards VLMs, such as PaLM-E~\cite{driess2023palm} and RT-2~\cite{zitkovich2023rt}, which leverage vast parameters for open-ended planning and reasoning~\cite{huang2022inner, yao2023react, huang2023voxposer}.
+Despite their strong generalization, large-scale VLMs face significant hurdles in real-world deployment: their prohibitive computational overhead and high inference latency obstruct real-time closed-loop control~\cite{vemprala2023chatgpt, wake2023chatgpt}.

-To reconcile high-level reasoning with deployment efficiency~\cite{xiao2025llm}, research focus is turning toward small-scale VLMs and lightweight architectures~\cite{zhang2024tinyllama, chu2023mobilevlm, zhou2024tinyllava, lin2024moe, bai2023qwen}.
+To reconcile high-level reasoning with deployment efficiency~\cite{xiao2025llm}, research focus is turning toward small-scale VLMs and lightweight architectures~\cite{zhang2024tinyllama, chu2023mobilevlm, zhou2024tinyllava, lin2026moellava, bai2023qwen,xiao2026socialnav}.
 Simultaneously, CoT prompting has proven effective in eliciting reasoning capabilities in language models~\cite{wei2022chain}.
 However, effectively synergizing lightweight architectures with CoT to achieve safety-critical, reasoning-aware navigation remains an underexplored area.
 Moreover, existing lightweight approaches often struggle to balance the depth of reasoning with the determinacy of control.
 This paper investigates the potential of enabling lightweight models to master complex embodied decision-making through alignment with high-quality, structured reasoning data.